-Do we impeach?
-Do we prosecute the outgoing president?
+Do we prosecute the outgoing president for corruption?

 A chorus of “hell yes” filters in from the left.
 Like 1975 there is ample cause to pursue legal action to the fullest extent.
 I have no doubt the information about to come out about the current occupant of the oval office will make Nixon look like a saint, but is that the best course of action for the Republic?

 Gerry Ford faced an identical conundrum.
 I am confident that he held enough of a grudge over being lied to and making a fool of himself by defending Nixon’s crimes that It would have been easy to put Nixon away and flush the key.
 Ford was Nixon’s only friend in the end and Nixon lied to him.
 Ford was not the kind of man you should lie to.

 But … He didn’t prosecute, he Pardoned Nixon.

 Most of us believed he pardoned Nixon because he was a Republican.
 It was simple damage control for the Party.
 I think different today

 I have no doubt it was an act of damage control, but I don’t for a moment believe it was to protect the Party.
 I think Gerry Ford was more concerned with the one thing he loved more than anything else – The United States.
 It was damage control, but for the Republic itself, it was America who needed healing.

 We had just lived through 12 years of internal conflict; it got so bad that our own troops fired on and killed American university students in Ohio.
 The Panthers were openly carrying AR-15s in public.
 The KKK had grown to a reported 60,000 members just a few years earlier.

 Ford’s opening words in his State of the Union address are more valid today than ever.